Coastal Sculling

 International Coastal Sculling Endurance Competitions

-Information on entry and ranking for competitions including the World Rowing Coastal Championships, European Rowing Club Coastal Championships, and European Rowing Coastal Championships
+Club crews can enter international cpoastal sculling endurance competitions such as the World Rowing Coastal Championships, European Rowing Club Coastal Championships, and European Rowing Coastal Championships.

 women's coastal double rowing